saleheenshafiq9/JantrikGPT/README.md

 ## Installation and Setup
 1. Clone the repository.
+2. browse to the server code `cd GPTBackend`
-2. Install the necessary dependencies using `npm install`.
+3. Install the necessary dependencies using `npm install`
-3. Configure the environment variables for the APIs and services used.
+4. Configure the environment variables for the APIs and services used.
-4. Run the application using `npm start`.
+5. Run the application using `npm start`
+6. Open another terminal and navigate back to root folder `cd ..`
+7. browse to the client code `cd JantrikFrontend`
+8. Install the necessary dependencies using `npm install`.
+9. run the app with `pnpm run dev`

 ## Contributions
 Contributions to this project are welcome.
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.